CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 <li><a href="#Sixth_Point_Header">6 Transcript quantification with StringTie</a></li>
 <li><a href="#Seventh_Point_Header">7 Differential expression analysis using ballgown</a></li>
 <li><a href="#Eighth_Point_Header">8 Gene annotation with BiomaRt</a></li>
-<li><a href="#Eighth_Point_Header">9 Topological networking using cytoscape</a></li>
+<li><a href="#Ninth_Point_Header">9 Topological networking using cytoscape</a></li>
 <li><a href="#Tenth_Point_Header">10 Conclusion</a></li>
 </ul>
 </div>

 <h2 id="First_Point_Header">Introduction and programs</h2>

-Arabidopsis thaliana is a small flowering plant that is used as a model system in world of plant biology.
-It helped researchers to build understanding around molecular, biochemical and genetics processes in the plants.
-A wealth of knowledge is available around arabidopsis genomics (genome sequence, transcriptome, genetic markers etc) and hence serve as ideal system to develop fundamental understanding around plant RNA-seq analysis before venturing in the transcriptomics world of non moodel species.
+*Arabidopsis thaliana* is a small flowering plant that is used as a model system in research of plant biology.
+It helped researchers to build basic understanding around molecular, biochemical and genetics processes in the plants.
+A wealth of knowledge and information is available around Arabidopsis genomics (genome sequence, transcriptome, genetic markers etc) and hence could be used as ideal system to develop fundamental understanding plant RNA-seq analysis before venturing in the transcriptomics world of non moodel species.
 In this tutorial we will be using RNAseq dataset from the flower buds of A. thaliana and the study was published in "Frontiers in Plant Science" (https://www.frontiersin.org/articles/10.3389/fpls.2019.00763/full).
-This study was aimed at understanding the functional role of Monoacylglycerol lipase (MAGL) hydrolyzes known to produce free fatty acid and glycerol and is well studied in animal kingdom but a little is known about its function in plants.
-The study involves ectopic expression (EE) of BnaC.MAGL8.a in Arabidopsis to explore its potential biological function.
+This study was aimed at understanding the functional role of Monoacylglycerol lipase (MAGL) hydrolyzes known to produce free fatty acid and glycerol.
+The enzyme is well studied in animal kingdom but a little is known about its function in plants.
+This study involves ectopic expression (EE) of BnaC.MAGL8.a in Arabidopsis to explore its potential biological function.
 They observed that this ectopic expression causes male sterility by affecting the devlopment of pollens.
 To develop their molecular understanding around the process they carried out RNAseq studies in the flower buds.
 Total 6 RNAseq datasets representing 3 biological replicates each for WT and BnaC.MAGL8.a were used in this study The RNA profiles are archived in the SRA, and meta Information on each may be viewed through the SRA ID: SRR8428904, SRR8428905, SRR8428906, SRR8428907, SRR8428908, SRR8428909(https://www.ncbi.nlm.nih.gov/Traces/study/?acc=SRP178230).

 The Single Read Archive, or SRA, is a publicly available database containing read sequences from a variety of experiments.
 Scientists who would like their read sequences present on the SRA submit a report containing the read sequences, experimental details, and any other accessory meta-data.

 Our data, SRR8428904, SRR8428905, SRR8428906, SRR8428907, SRR8428908, SRR8428909 come from EE1, EE2, EE3, WT1, WT2, and WT3 respectively.
-Our objective in this analysis is to determine which genes are expressed in all samples, quantify the expression of each common gene in each sample, identify genes which are lowly expressed in  WT1, WT2 and WT3 but highly expressed in  EE1, EE2 and EE3 or vice versa, quantify the relative expression of such genes, and lastly to create a visual topological network of genes with similar expression profiles.
+Our objective in this analysis is to determine which genes are expressed in all samples, quantify the expression of each common gene in each sample, identify genes which are differentially expressed between  WT1, WT2 and WT3  EE1, EE2 and EE3, quantify the relative expression of such genes, and lastly to create a visual topological network of genes with similar expression profiles.

-You may connect to Xanadu via SSH, which will place you in your home directory
+You may connect to Xanadu via SSH, which will direct you in your home directory

 <pre style="color: silver; background: black;">-bash-4.2$ cd /home/CAM/$USER</pre>